-Finding the best men’s groin deodorant: science, safety, and what actually works
+Finding the best men’s groin deodorant: Science, safety, and what actually works

 Dr. Alexander Grant, MD, PhD avatar

-Dec 10, 2025 · 14 min read
+Published Dec 10, 2025 · Updated Mar 23, 2026 · 15 min read

-Finding the best men’s groin deodorant: science, safety, and what actually works
+Finding the best men’s groin deodorant: Science, safety, and what actually works

 Photo by Claudio Schwarz on Unsplash